CarlWhitfield/Viral_load_testing_COV19_model/README.md

 # Summary:

-The functions in this package are intended to represent the stochastic dynamics of viral load, infectivitiy, and test positivity in SARS-CoV-2 infections.
-Currently, these are parameterised using data from Kissler 2020 (DOI: 10.1101/2020.10.21.20217042).
+This repository contains all of the code used to generate the results in the paper

+_Modelling the impact of repeat asymptomatic testing policies for staff on SARS-CoV-2 transmission potential_<br>
+Carl Whitfield, University of Manchester COVID-19 Modelling Group, Ian Hall<br>
+Journal of Theoretcial Biology<br>
+<a href="https://doi.org/10.1016/j.jtbi.2022.111335">DOI: 10.1016/j.jtbi.2022.111335</a><br>

+The program is coded in julia, and uses a stochastic model of viral load trajectories and test sensitivity to compare the impact of different staff testing policies on potential workplace transmission.
+Currently, the parameterisations of these functions come from the data associated with the following publications
+- Viral load trajectories:
+    - Kissler 2020 (DOI: 10.1101/2020.10.21.20217042)
+    - Ke et al. 2021 (DOI: 10.1038/s41564-022-01105-z)
+    - Killingley et al. 2022 (DOI: 10.21203/rs.3.rs-1121993/v1)
+- Infectiousness:
+    - Ke et al. 2021 (DOI: 10.1038/s41564-022-01105-z)
+- Test sensitivity:
+    - PCR: Smith et al. 2020 (DOI: 10.1128/JCM.01134-20)
+    - LFD: Peto et al. 2021 (DOI: 10.1101/2021.01.13.21249563)

-The parameter estimates still contain significant uncertainty ,and do not account for differences due to new variants or vaccines.
+The parameter estimates still contain significant uncertainty ,and do not account for differences due to new variants or vaccines beyond those listed for the pulications above.

 ```julia
 include("src/viral_load_infectivity_testpos.jl")